Bridging the Gap Between Promise and Performance for Microscaling FP4 Quantization: A Quantization Error Analysis of NVFP4 and MXFP4

 \end{definition}

-\paragraph{Microscaling Block Floating-Point (MFP) Quantization.} We model quantization as follows.
+\paragraph{Quantization.} We model Microscaling Block Floating-Point (MFP) quantization as follows.
 Consider i.i.d.\ blocks containing $G\ge 2$ elements drawn from some distribution: $X=(X_1,\dots,X_G)$ with $\Var(X_i)=1$ and $Z_i=|X_i|$.
 We assume a grid $\mathcal{Q}\subset[0,1]$ that is finite, symmetric around $0$, and includes both $0$ and $1$; we write $\mathcal{Q}^+=\mathcal{Q}\cap[0,1]$ and $q_{\min}=\min(\mathcal{Q}^+\setminus\{0\})$.
 We use round-to-nearest (RTN) quantization, assuming probability~0 for rounding ties.
 Next, we formally define the scaling process.
 For simplicity, we will not \emph{not} quantize the scale $s$ itself, and assume that values are normalized to $[-1, 1]$.
 We remove these assumptions in our numerical validation (Section~\ref{sec:numerical_validation}).

 \begin{definition}[Scales] For a block of elements $X$, we define the unquantized scale $ s \coloneqq \max_{1\le i\le G}|X_i| ,$ the normalized entries $U_i\coloneqq X_i/s\in[-1,1]$, the quantized normalized entries $\widehat{U}_i\coloneqq \operatorname{RTN}_{\mathcal{Q}}(U_i)$, and the de-normalized quantized values $\widehat{X}_i \coloneqq s\,\widehat{U}_i$. \end{definition}